ccruz07/301n2-portfolio/README.md

 Sept 1 -2, 2016 - worked on class 3 tech requirements, added 2 icons and a metatag.
 New styles with media queries N/A at this time.
 Fixed drop-down list for ESOL, now connected to html files, set up Next Page button to go to Category B. Js function works to go to next page.
 Category B Professional Development drop down list is set up with 2 html files ready to connect.
 Next steps - finish last 2 html files for this category, connect all the files and test it.

+Sept 3, 2016 - had minor problem with submit button on home page, but fixed it.
+Instructor renamed ESOL files to lowercase esol, had to make changes in constructor.js to match renamed files.
+All files in ABE-LSNPLNS and ESOL-LsPlnRes now attached and working properly.
+Category B Professional Development drop down list is set up with 2 html files ready to connect.
+Next steps - finish last 2 html files for this category, connect all the files and test it.